devvictrix/py-pixel-bot/docs/adrs/ADR-005-User-Interface-Technology-Choices-CLI-GUI.md

 ## Context and Problem Statement

-The tool requires user interfaces for configuration and control:
+The tool (Mark-I) requires user interfaces for configuration and control:
 1.  **Command-Line Interface (CLI):** For initial versions, for users who prefer CLI, and for potentially running bots in headless/scripted environments.
 Core CLI functions include loading profiles, starting/stopping bot runtime, and invoking GUI tools for specific tasks like region definition or full profile editing.
 2.  **Graphical User Interface (GUI):** For user-friendly visual region definition, comprehensive profile management (including intuitive creation and editing of regions, templates, rules, conditions, actions, and settings), and potentially real-time feedback during bot setup or debugging (though live feedback is a more advanced feature).